-A quick heads-up – if you remove the root site of your classic SharePoint Site Collection, that site’s going to be troublesome to deal with.
+A quick heads-up – if you remove the root site (or RootWeb, like it’s called in the code) of your classic SharePoint Site Collection, that’s going to cause you some grey hairs.
 Whereas you can always restore a normal site from the site collection recycle bin, the root site you can’t.
 You actually can’t access the recycle bin after removing the root site, nor can you make magic happen with PowerShell commandlets anymore.

 The Recycle Bin would be located at a URL like this: https://<yoursite>/_layouts/15/AdminRecycleBin.aspx, but after the site is removed, it won’t be there.